Kevan Thakrar: Murders

 Thakrar, born c.
 1987 and from Stevenage, Hertfordshire in England, was convicted in 2008 for murder.
 Thakrar had travelled from Stevenage to Bishop's Stortford, Hertfordshire with his brother Miran intending to confront a drug dealer about the low quality of the cocaine which Miran had bought from him.
-When they arrived at the meeting house, Miran Thakrar was carrying a submachine gun and shot dead three men and a dog, whilst the drug dealer escaped into the garden.
+When they arrived at the meeting house, Miran Thakrar was carrying a MAC 10 submachine gun and shot dead three men and a dog, whilst the drug dealer escaped into the garden.
 The brothers then discovered two women and a baby upstairs and stabbed them multiple times, having run out of bullets.
 The women survived the attack and testified in court against the brothers.
 One of them said that Kevan Thakrar was holding a knife and told his brother "I can't do it", so Miran Thakrar took the knife and stabbed her.

 After the attack, Miran Thakrar fled to Northern Cyprus with his girlfriend; Kevan tried to follow him and was arrested.
 Miran was apprehended and deported back to the UK.
 When the brothers stood trial at St Albans Crown Court, hearsay evidence was presented from three witnesses interviewed in Northern Cyprus who claimed that Miran had confessed to them.
 This evidence was then permitted to be used against Kevan Thakrar as well.
 Miran was found guilty of murder, attempted murder and possession of a firearm; he was sentenced to life imprisonment, the minimum term being 42 years.
 His girlfriend, his father and a friend were all found guilty of helping him to escape.
 Kevan Thakrar was also found guilty of the three murders and attempted murder under the principle of joint enterprise.
 He was sentenced two months later at Southwark Crown Court by Mr Justice Cooke and received a term of life imprisonment with a minimum of 35 years.
 He has disputed this sentence.